microsoft/ADBench/README.md

 - [ ] ForwardDiff.jl

 ## Known Issues

+See [Issues](/ISSUES.md) for a complete list of known problems and TODOs.

 - Only tested on Windows (64-bit)
-	- Should mostly work on other platforms, but ADOL-C may not build properly
+	- Should mostly work on other platforms, but some tools currently rely on batch files to build/run
-	- Hard-coded paths (which may be wrong on some systems) in batch files (for ADOL-C, DiffSharp and Theano)
+	- Batch files contain hard-coded paths (which may be wrong on some Windows systems)
-- Ceres only builds up to certain d (20) and k (50) values, due to memory issue
-	- Should be solvable, but needs looking into
-- DiffSharp GMM builds fail
-- run-all.ps1 does not currently run all tools
-- ADiMat BA seems to crash during a loop calculating tJ
-- ADOL-C BA should be able to run with Eigen, but this fails to build
-- Manual BA and Hand can't be run without Eigen
+- `run-all.ps1` has Matlab tools commented out due to an issue with the trial version - it should be possible to remove these comments and run them with the full version

 ## Example Graphs